brandur/sorg/content/fragments/do-debug.md

 It's not desirable or practical to break out a debugger at every turn, but it's still a tool that should be kept within arm's reach.
-When it comes to stepping through and introspecting how an unfamiliar program executes at runtime, or squashing some of those hardest bugs, there's quite simply nothing else that's comparable in efficacy.
+When it comes to stepping through and introspecting how an unfamiliar program executes at runtime, or squashing some of those hardest bugs, there's quite simply nothing else comparable.

 [do-debug]: https://twitter.com/ID_AA_Carmack/status/745638167068319744
 [dont-debug]: https://twitter.com/Code_Analysis/status/745542120379809792